 As mentioned previously, the other party does not necessarily have to have committed a criminal act.
 Your loved one’s death, though, must be the direct result of their actions or inactions.
 Typically, these cases fall under a few primary categories: negligence, medical malpractice, and manslaughter.
 However, there are other scenarios that can be deemed wrongful death.
 Those listed here are among the most common.

-Trust Andrew Pickett Law for Your Wrongful Death Case
+Trust Andrew Pickett Law as Your Wrongful Death Case Attorney

 For wrongful death lawsuits in Florida, you can count on Andrew Pickett Law.
 We invite you to reach out to our firm with any questions you may have about your case.
 We’ll be happy to set up a free, no-obligation consultation to review the specifics of your case and let you know whether you have a valid claim.
 Call our office today at (321)-503-4014 to reserve your appointment.